Dog Bites – More Common Than You Think!

 - State Farm’s average cost per dog bite nationally in 2011 was $28,799.

 - Approximately one-fourth of dog bite claims involve unrestrained dogs off of their owners’ property.

 When an accident happens to you, it can be a life-changing event.
 It is important to seek the representation of a qualified, competent attorney to protect your rights and help to ensure you get the compensation you deserve.
 At Hogle Injury Law, we will do just that!

 Category: Dog Bites

-The Hogle Injury Law is located in Mesa, Arizona, and handles cases throughout Maricopa County, including Gilbert, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Surprise, Sun City and Buckeye.
+Our Arizona Dog Bite Lawyers are located in Mesa, Arizona, and handles cases throughout Maricopa County, including Gilbert, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Surprise, Sun City, and Buckeye.